Becoming an Optician in Montana

 Job Outlook and Salary for Opticians in Montana

-For its 360 dispensing opticians as of 2018, Montana is an excellent state in which to work, with competitive wages and plenty of job opportunities.
-The Bureau of Labor Statistics (BLS) predicts an 8-percent increase in employment of vision specialists from 2018 through 2028, somewhat higher than the expected 4-percent nationwide increase in this field.
+For its 410 dispensing opticians as of 2020, Montana is an excellent state in which to work, with competitive wages and plenty of job opportunities.
+The Bureau of Labor Statistics (BLS) predicts a 12-percent increase in the employment of vision specialists from 2020 through 2030, somewhat higher than the expected 4-percent nationwide increase in this field.

 Salaries in Montana by Occupation